peer-open-source/xara-docs/source/user/manual/model/pattern/groundmotion/groundMotion.rst

    $type, |string|, the type of ground motion
    $args, |floatList|, args specific to the type of motion

-There are presently two type of groundMotions that can be created: 1) :ref:`plainGroundMotion` and 2) :ref:`interpolaatedGroundMotion`
+There are presently two type of groundMotions that can be created: 1) :ref:`plainGroundMotion` and 2) :ref:`interpolatedGroundMotion`

 .. _plainGroundMotion: